openpmix/mpir-shim/README.md

 make install
 ```

-This will create a binary `mpir` that can be used to wrap the native launcher.
+This will create two binaries `mpir` and `mpirc` either of which can be used to wrap the native launcher.
+The difference is that the former (`mpir`) is written in C++ and the latter (`mpirc`) is written in C. They should be functionally the same.

 Additionally, a library is created (`libmpirshim` - both static and shared versions) that can be linked into a launcher library that wants to hide the use the shim from the user.

 ## Running the MPIR Shim